 What you can do

-- Your child's symptoms, including any that seem unrelated to your reason for scheduling the appointment and any that have recently been resolved
+- The symptoms, including any that seem unrelated to the reason for the appointment.

-For rheumatic fever, basic questions to ask the health care provider include:
+For rheumatic fever, basic questions to ask the care team include:

 - Are there brochures or other printed material that I can have?
 What websites do you recommend?